mathworks/Simscape-Multibody-Reduced-Order-Flexible-Cylinder/README.md

     - Poisson ratio: 0.33
     - 2 boundary nodes (one at each face of the cylinder)
 2. Enter the generated ROM data into the Reduced Order Flexible Solid block in the `compareFlexibleCylinders` model
 3. Run the simulation and compare the simulation result for your ROM to the analytical solution provided.
-The beam can be tested under the loading conditions described here (TODO: LINK TO BLOG POST).
+The beam can be tested under the loading conditions described below.

 ## Simulink model
 When you open the MATLAB Project, the `compareFlexibleCylinders` model should open automatically.
 If it doesn't, you can use the project shortcut to open it: